 Every year the school and local churches hold a ‘Church/School Day’ at which the whole school comes together and spends a day exploring some aspect of the Christian faith.
 This has included spending time in the churches on craft and reflective activities, visiting the URC and parish churches in Duxford exploring ‘How does God talk to us?’ using the structure and distinctive style of each church, the stories of Isaiah’s Temple vision of God and of the young prophet Samuel and exploring the Lord’s Prayer, the parables of Jesus, and visiting the church in Ickleton.

-The school has three Foundation Governors, who maintain the church/school links with local parishes:
+The school currently has two Foundation Governors, who maintain the church/school links with local parishes:

-- Mrs Frances Payne (also Vice-Chair of Governors) and member of Ickleton church.
+- Mrs Frances Payne (also Co-Chair of Governors) and member of Ickleton church.